 As part of our effort to stay aware of trends in retail packaging and merchandising, our team visits grocery stores from time to time.
-We recently visited a Rouse’s Market in Mississippi and were pleasantly surprised at what we saw and learned.
+We visited a Rouses Market in Mississippi and were pleasantly surprised at what we saw and learned.

 Since most people look at the price label, even if they don’t look for a Wild American Shrimp logo or wild-caught American designation, they are much more likely to notice these words on the price label.

 We saw several ASPA member processors’ brands in Rouses.
 But since some of the product was private-labeled, there’s a high probability that even more of our processors are represented in that store.
 ASPA processors handle the vast majority of Gulf and South Atlantic wild-caught shrimp production.

 The important point here is that wherever you live in the U.S., look on the package to see where those shrimp are from.
 If the shrimp are in a seafood market display, ask where they are from.
 We are thankful that Rouses goes the extra mile to put the words wild, wild-caught, USA and/or Gulf or American on its labels.
 They have recognized that Wild American Shrimp are special and deserve to be distinguished.

 Does your local grocery store clearly differentiate their wild-caught American shrimp from the imported shrimp?
 Do they place the words on their price labels?

 Let us know by sending photos with the name and location of your store!
 See our photos below and note the in-store label wording!